 Make Your Own Centrepieces

 Centrepieces are expensive!
 The more tables you have the more it will cost.
 No one really notices the centrepieces anyways so why not make your own or skip a floral centrepiece?
 You could also use silk flowers instead, like the ones from Afloral.com.
 Or repurpose your ceremony flowers as centrepieces, or use the bridesmaid bouquets, put them in a hurricane vase and voila, you have a centrepiece!
-My favourite dollar store, Dollarama has lots of simple vases that you can use to make centrepieces, and of course, you can't forget the mason jar if you are opting for a hipster chic theme at your wedding.
+My favourite dollar store, Dollarama has lots of simple vases that you can use to make centrepieces, and of course, you can’t forget the mason jar if you are opting for a hipster chic theme at your wedding.
 The Knot also recommends adding more greenery and sticking to one or two types of flowers to save money.
-Finally, uses candles is a great way to save on centrepieces.
+Finally, using candles is a great way to save on centrepieces.

-Save on Stationary
+Save on Stationery

-Instead of spending tons of money with stamps and stationary, we opted to send electronic save the dates.
+Instead of spending tons of money on stamps and stationery, we opted to send electronic save the dates.
 Paperless Post is a great option and has fancy looking save the dates for free!
 There are tons of options.
 We will continue to use electronic invitations and print out a few invitations for those that would like them.
 The great thing about electronic invitations is that people can just RSVP right away (or there is less barrier to RSVP-ing sooner).

 We are doing a combo of both (paper invitations for those who want them).
-We sent them out and one friend scoffed and said “paperless invites?” and I told her that if she wanted a paper one I can send one to her.
-Personally I think it's nice to have electronic because it's just going to go in the garbage anyway and might as well save few trees.
+We sent them out and one friend scoffed and said “paperless invites?”
+I told her that if she wanted a paper one I can send one to her.
+Personally, I think it’s nice to have electronic because it’s just going to go in the garbage anyway and might as well save a few trees.

 Save Money on Your Wedding Dress

 The average wedding dress can cost over $1200.
-That's a lot of money!
-That's an international flight!
-For something that you are going to dry-clean, keep in your closet and put in a box?
-Instead of spending that much on your wedding dress, opt for bridal swaps in your area, used wedding dresses (if you have a taste for a designer wedding dress but don't want to pay the designer price, you can go to Once Wed, a site for used dresses).
+That’s a lot of money!
+That’s an international flight!
+For something that you are going to dry-clean, keep in your closet and put it in a box?
+Instead of spending that much on your wedding dress, opt for bridal swaps in your area, used wedding dresses (if you have a taste for a designer wedding dress but don’t want to pay the designer price, you can go to Once Wed, a site for used dresses).
 Also, another way is to buy your wedding dress online.
-As long as you have your measurements and you know your size, it can be a great way to save money if you don't mind your dress being made in China (though probably most dresses are made in China anyway).
+As long as you have your measurements and you know your size, it can be a great way to save money if you don’t mind your dress being made in China (though probably most dresses are made in China anyway).